 Black beetle is a pest in the upper North Island.
-It is found mainly on light, free-draining ash and peat soils in Waikato, Bay of Plenty, Northland and coastal Taranaki and Hawkes Bay.
+It is found mainly on light, free-draining ash soils in Waikato, Bay of Plenty, Northland and coastal Taranaki and Hawkes Bay.
+It’s also found on peat soils in these districts.

 In most areas, populations are generally low during non-outbreak periods but numbers increase rapidly in times of outbreak (such as the one that started with the 2007/8 drought) and often stay high for several years.